MartinSVT/DroneBoxExpress-FE_React-BE_Flask-Example/README.md

   - run: "flask run" in your shell (the server should start on "http://127.0.0.1:5000")
   - Further documentation for the rest API endpoints and postman collection within the Backend folder readme_be.md

-* Front-End Status: Completed on 60%  [Add "Staff User" Register functionality, Add Profile Picture Functionality, Add Orders Functionality, Add Unit Testing]
+* Front-End Status: Completed on 90%  [Add "Staff User" Register functionality, Add Profile Picture Functionality, Add Unit Testing]

   [Commands for Starting the Frontend]
   - cd to the directory where package.json is located [dbe-fe folder]